webfactory/WebfactoryIcuTranslationBundle/README.md

 great job in most cases, it can become difficult to use if you need conditions other than numbers (e.g. gender) or nested conditions.
 This is where the ICU Translation Bundle steps in.
 Using the [International Components for Unicode project](http://site.icu-project.org/)'s standard message format, it enhances the Symfony component with arbitrary and nested conditions, as well as easy-to-use localized number and date formatting.
+The enhancement is non-invasive, i.e. you don't have to touch your former messages, they'll still work as usual.

 ## Installation ##